-Description: An error was returned by the file system during MACRO-11's attempt to read a command line.
-This is a fatal error and causes MACRO-11 to exit.
-Do not attempt a MACRO-11 restart when this error occurs.
+The file system detects an error during MACRO's attempt to read a command line.
+This is a fatal error and causes MACRO to exit.
+The device may be off line or write-protected, or a bad block may exist in the file.

-Suggested User Response: Check command file for correct contents.
-If this occurs with an indirect command file, it indicates that a file contains a bad disk block.
+Check the command file for correct contents.
+If the indirect command file contains a bad disk block, re-create the file.